Katherine McNamara: Acting

 In September 2018, McNamara was cast in the seventh season of Arrow as the recurring character of Mia Smoak, the daughter of Oliver Queen and Felicity Smoak; McNamara was later promoted to a series regular for Arrow's eighth and final season.
 In October 2019, The CW announced plans for a potential Arrow spin-off featuring Mia Smoak.
 A backdoor pilot for the spin-off aired as the ninth episode of Arrows final season.
 However, in January 2021, The CW passed on ordering the spin-off to series.
 In August 2021, The CW announced that McNamara would return as Mia Queen in the five-episode "Armageddon" storyline at the beginning of The Flash Season 8.

 In October 2019, McNamara was cast as Julie Lawry in the CBS All Access limited series adaptation of Stephen King's The Stand.
 Principal photography on the limited series was completed in March 2020, and CBS All Access announced a premiere date of December 17, 2020.

 In November 2018, McNamara joined the cast of a Charlie Day film, formerly known as El Tonto, and eventually retitled Fool's Paradise before a release in 2023.
 During May and June 2020, McNamara participated in the making of Untitled Horror Movie, a movie that was shot by cast members receiving direction from Nick Simon via remote videoconferencing.
 This was due to restrictions necessitated by COVID-19 distancing protocols.
 In 2021, QCode released The Burned Photo, a horror podcast, with McNamara as a member of the voice cast.
 The same year, she was also added to the voice cast of the animated film The Adventures of Bunny Bravo.

 In March 2022, McNamara was cast in the lead role in the pilot to Walker: Independence, a planned prequel series to Walker.
 She portrays Abby Walker, the ancestor of Jared Padalecki's Cordell Walker.
 The same month, she was added to the cast of the film Jade, which is stuntman James Bamford's directorial debut.
-On April 11, 2022, began hosting a Shadowhunters rewatch podcast with co-star Dominic Sherwood called Return to the Shadows.
+On April 11, 2022, she began hosting a Shadowhunters rewatch podcast with co-star Dominic Sherwood called Return to the Shadows.
+McNamara also starred in the Amazon Prime film Sugar (marketed on Lifetime as Danger Below Deck) alongside Jasmine Sky Sarin which was loosely based on the real-life story of the Cocaine Cowgirls.

+McNamara starred as a rookie U.S. Secret Service agent in the 2024 film Air Force One Down.
+In December 2024, McNamara wrapped production on the film Coyote in Colombia.